-(o) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis; and
+(o) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;

-(p) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website.
+(p) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website;

+(q) Register Energy Attribute Certificate (EAC) facilities;

+(r) Provide 15-minute generation data to the third-party administrator for facilities that are registered in the EAC program; and

+(s) Provide data to the third-party administrator of the EAC program to enable an audit to ensure that RECs are not duplicative with EACs.
+The data will include the following information:

+(i) Unique identifier for the REC;

+(ii) Name of the REC generating facility;

+(iii) MWh production of the REC facility included in the REC; and

+(iv) Time period of the REC.

 14.2.1 Site Visits

 (1) ERCOT may conduct site visits to renewable energy generation facilities on a random basis to ensure integrity of the REC Trading Program, as deemed necessary.
 ERCOT shall require each registered renewable energy generator to provide one or more contact persons for purpose of site visit notification.
 ERCOT shall provide at least 48 hours’ notice to the designated contact(s) prior to conducting a site visit for Intermittent Renewable Resources (IRRs) only.